Want to skip the waitlist? 🤫

 So we kind of market ourselves a little bit more towards content creators about how to get started [with newsletters] and posting more educational content on those platforms.
 Whereas on Twitter and LinkedIn, we're able to do a little bottom funnel stuff that still performs really well and people are really excited about.

-I'm curious even how you think about the content types and pillars that you're maybe like doing on Twitter and LinkedIn (bottom of funnel) versus like an Instagram or TikTok (top of funnel).
+How do you think about content types and pillars on Twitter and LinkedIn (bottom of funnel) versus like an Instagram or TikTok (top of funnel)?

 Good question.
 So I would say that our Twitter and LinkedIn is very product focused.
 We post two to three times a day.
 Often it'll be a GIF or a video showing something in our product, like something cool you can do.
 So it's very product first.